ignasi00/Monet_GANs/README.md

 Kaggle link: https://www.kaggle.com/c/gan-getting-started/overview/description

 “Every artist dips his brush in his own soul, and paints his own nature into his pictures” - Henry Ward Beecher

 ## Structure

-- data_lists:
+- data_lists: lists which contain the pathes of the images we will use.
+This directory will be empty, because the lists will be personal of each member (each member will have his own file structure).
+In root directory it will be an script to generate lists (to genereate each member lists).
-- datasets:
+- datasets: dataset objects will be defined.
-  - wrappingdatasets:
+  - wrappingdatasets: scripts to transformate all data included in a dataset.
 - docopts:
 - extern:
 - list_utils: